-Jack Wong is the Coordinator for the Civic & Professional pathway in the Office of Immersion Resources.
-Jack joins the Immersion team from the University of Michigan School of Public Health, where he worked to infuse public health practice into the undergraduate email@example.com
+Jack Wong is a Coordinator for the Civic & Professional pathway and the Research pathway in the Office of Immersion Resources.
+Jack joins the Immersion team from the University of Michigan School of Public Health, where he worked to infuse public health practice into the undergraduate firstname.lastname@example.org

 M.Ed., Secondary Education and Teaching

 Tisha Christie is the Administrative Assistant for the Office of Immersion Resources.
 Originally from Florida, Tisha has been at Vanderbilt since 2016, having previously worked in the Career Center.
 Prior to coming to Vanderbilt, she taught high school English.
 Tisha believes that education is not only in the classroom- education is preparing the whole person for the world in which we live.
-She is also a strong advocate for literacy- it is a right for all citizens and is the key to lifelong learning.
+She is also a strong advocate for literacy, believing it is a right for all citizens and is the key to lifelong learning.

 Tisha received her B.S. in Public Relations from the University of Florida and her M.Ed. in Secondary Education and Teaching from Cumberland University.